Wvrmhat/WebScrapingExample/README.md

 >Takes python from the environment of the system

-In linvux it is possible to make files executable
+In linux it is possible to make files executable
 >chmod +x main.py

 >This allows it to be run without specifying python

 Windows looks at file extensions, but Linux does not.
 Files in linux can be handled by shabang in python.

+## Things to note about Web Scraping
+---
+Crawling is how search engines find websites, this is the predecessor to web scraping.
+Web scraping is not completely illegal.
+Though some sites do not allow it at all.
+The python library "BeautifulSoup", is a html parsing library which allows python to filter and gather information from webpages.